dotnet/docs-maui/docs/user-interface/styles/css.md

 ### Load a style sheet in C\#

-In C#, a style sheet can be loaded from a `StringReader` and added to a `ResourceDictionary`:
+In C#, a style sheet can be loaded from a `StringReader` and added to a <xref:Microsoft.Maui.Controls.ResourceDictionary>:

 ```csharp
 using Microsoft.Maui.Controls.StyleSheets;